Images

 Da'na Frances Mathis and Mark Joseph Motto were married on Sunday, June 3, 2007 at the Forest City Clubhouse, 141 Westview Street, Forest City, North Carolina

-The chupa is carried in
+The chupa is carried in then Da'na and her attendants enter

-They are addressed by the Rabbi ...
+They were addressed by the Rabbi ... and moved under the Chupa

-...their vows are exchanged
+...their vows were exchanged

-The Ketuba is read...
+The Ketuba was read...

-The traditional wedding blessings are read ...
+The traditional wedding blessings were read ...

-...and Mark stomps the glass, "Mazel Tov"
+...and Mark stomped the glass, "Mazel Tov"

 ...
 Mr. & Mrs. Mark Motto